appsmithorg/appsmith-docs/website/docs/reference/widgets/image.md

 # Image

 This page describes how to use the Image widget.
 You can add images in the form of URLs or base64 strings.
-The Image widget supports popular formats such as JPG, PNG, SVG, WebP and GIF.
+The Image widget supports popular formats such as JPG, PNG, SVG, WebP, and GIF.

 ## Content propeties